apcamargo/WillItCode/README.md

 - `hexamer_bias_distance`: Average difference between the value of the largest `hexamer_bias` among the reading frames and the values of the remaining two frames.
 - `protein_pi`: Isoelectric point of the protein translated from the longest ORF.
 - `codon_entropy`: Shannon entropy computed with the codon frequencies of the largest ORF.
 The values are scaled relative to the maximum possible entropy so that they fall into the [0,1] range.
-- `snr`: The signal-to-noise ratio in the ORF, as described by C. Pian et al. (2016).
+- `snr`: The signal-to-noise ratio in the ORF, as described by Yin, C. & Yau, S.S.T.
+(2007).
 The Discrete Fourier Transform is used to detect a period-3 peak and the strength of the signal is computed by taking the ratio between the peak and the average power spectrum of the ORF.
 - `hmmer_score`: Score of the first hit found by `hmmsearch` in the Pfam database.
 Uses the protein sequence translated from the longest ORF as the query for the search.